 With a car packed full of camping necessities, you can access many more places than an RV can reach, some quite remote.
 But there are also plenty of campgrounds catering to tent campers.
 And whether you bring an air mattress or just a sleeping bag, your tent, just like an RV, will be your home away from home.

 Many have embarked upon long road trips in recent years, using the journey as a part of their destination.
 With the rising popularity of SUVs and hybrid vehicles that offer up enough space for a makeshift bed, taking your time is even more enjoyable.
+Instead of pitching your tent, you can make a cozy bed in your vehicle in a practice known as car camping.

 Similar to tent and RV camping, there are many options for finding a cozy place for the night.
 You can park just about anywhere and set up for the night, making this one of the most versatile types of camping.